Vanguard 8.5x45 Endeavor ED Binoculars Review

 Conclusion

-In short these are very good binoculars, with top quality optics and a tough waterproof exterior.
-Their field of view matches binoculars with similar magnifications in their price range, but does fall slightly short of the very best binoculars.
+In short these are very, very good binoculars, with top quality optics and a tough waterproof exterior.
+Their field of view matches or beats most binoculars with similar magnifications in their price range, but does fall slightly short of the very best binoculars.
 They are both light and well balanced to hold and I love the feel of the comfortable and 'grippy' rubber coating in the hands.
 The small touches like the comfortable thumb indents, very smooth and well placed focusing wheel and the padded neck strap also reinforce the feeling that you are holding quality optics.
-If I have one small reservation, it is the lens covers - they are made of pretty flimsy rubber, which are a little fiddly to put back on, but on the plus side, they will not easily fall of as they do on some other optics I have reviewed.

 Price

-The recommended retail price for these 8x Endeavor's is £369.99 in the UK and $399.99 in the US, which puts them on a par with binoculars like the the Swift 8.5x44 Audubon, which I think these Vanguard's compete very well with.
-It also means that they are far, far cheaper (a 5th of the price) than the very top of the range binoculars like the Swarovski 8.5x42 EL's and whilst they may not quite match up to the lofty height's of the Swarovski's, they are still in my opinion at this price a great pair of binoculars and very good value for money.
+The recommended retail price for these 8x Endeavor's is £369.99 in the UK and $399.99 in the US and are now available for under £300 pounds in the UK and $380 in the US.
+If you take into consideration all the high end components and coatings, is a really good price.
+It also means that they are far, far cheaper (a 5th of the price) than the very top of the range binoculars like the Swarovski 8.5x42 EL's and whilst they may not quite match all the details of the Swarovski's, they are still in my opinion at this price a great pair of binoculars and very good value for money.

 Last, but not least I would like to thank Vanguard Binoculars for providing me with their binoculars to review.
-This review is completely independent and I have no preference over which brand of binoculars people buy on Best Binoculars Reviews, but I would like to say that both the European and US branches of Vanguard got back and dealt with my request to review their products and all questions that I had very promptly.
+This review is completely independent and I have no preference over which brand of binoculars people buy on Best Binoculars Reviews and all reviews are completely my opinion and are not influenced in any way by manufacturers, distributors or suppliers.
+But I would like to say that both the European and US branches of Vanguard got back and dealt with my request to review their products and all questions that I had very promptly.
 This is in sharp contrast to many other popular binocular brands which in my opinion is a big plus.

 Vanguard Endeavor ED 8.5x45 Binoculars